Types of Head Injuries at Work

 • Slips, trips, and falls

-A worker might not see a solid object protruding from a wall and might walk into it.
+A worker might not notice a protruding object in a wall and walk into it.
 It is easy to walk into overhead objects and suffer a concussion or a fractured skull, and if the object is especially pointed or has a sharp edge, it could cause a fatal head injury.

-Many workers also are struck by moving objects, such as a forklift whose driver is moving a loaded pallet.
+Many workers are also struck by moving objects, such as a forklift carrying a loaded pallet.
 Maybe the operator of a piece of construction equipment does not see a coworker and runs into that person.
 Many types of moving objects could cause a serious head injury.

-Falling objects are especially dangerous on construction sites, where they might fall from several floors up and strike a worker on the head.
-A worker also might fall from an elevated position and suffer a head injury while working at a construction site.
+Falling objects are hazardous on construction sites, where they might fall from several floors up and strike a worker on the head.
+A worker also might drop from an elevated position and suffer a head injury while working on a construction site.

-Even when not at an elevated position, a fall can cause workers to hit their heads and suffer a serious injury.
-Slips, trips, and falls at the workplace very easily could cause a concussion as well.
+Even when not at an elevated height, a fall can cause workers to hit their heads and sustain serious injuries.
+Slips, trips, and falls at the workplace can very easily cause a concussion as well.

-Head Injuries Could Cause Many Potential Changes in Ability
+Head Injuries Could Potentially Cause Changes in Physical Abilities

 Even a comparatively “mild” concussion can affect your ability to work.
 A TBI of any severity can make it more difficult for you to focus, recall information, or follow multiple instructions.
 You might suffer from migraine headaches, dizziness, or other issues due to a seemingly “mild” TBI.